 Where & How is Personal Data Secured?

-We have computer servers to hold personal data in electronic format.
-We use professional accounting software, plus Microsoft Excel spreadsheets and Word documents.
-The servers are password protected and have professional malware and anti-virus software installed, which is up-dated regularly.
+Personal data in electronic format: We use password protected professional accounting software and Office 365.
+Our PCs are password protected and have malware and anti-virus software installed, which is up-dated regularly.
 We have a firewall installed and data is backed up regularly.
-Current paper-based data held in files and folders are held in a lockable office.
+Current paper-based data: stored in files and folders in a lockable office.

 We may amend this privacy notice from time to time.
 If we do so, we will supply you with and/or otherwise make available to you a copy of the amended privacy notice.